Ackuq/Ackuq/README.md

 ## Who am I

-I am a Swedish student currently studying for my master's degree in software engineering of distributed systems at KTH.
-I work part time as a software developer consultant but also likes to work on hobby projects in my free time.
+I am a Swedish software developer consultant that likes to work on hobby projects in my free time.
 Also a Nintendo nerd 🎮.

 ## What I do